 }

 Which in turn uses MUMmer with the reference sequence.
-NUCmer calls MUMer to leverage its maximum unique match.
+NUCmer calls MUMer to leverage its maximum identical match.

 internalMummer = new MUMmer.MUMmer(referenceSequence);

 NUCmer (NUCleotide MUMmer) allows for multiple references and multiple query sequences to be aligned in a many vs. many fashion.
 It is a three step process: